 - What’s the best way to use images and videos?

 - Where should I talk about my product/service?

 This type of map allows you to quantify actions.
-It’s a visual representation of all of the clicks vistors make on your page.
-This ‘map’ generates precious data, since it allows you to see precisely where people interact with your site.
+It’s a visual representation of all of the clicks visitors make on your page.
+This ‘map’ generates precious data since it allows you to see precisely where people interact with your site.